msparkles/Soulforged/README.md

 ### Damage System
-Several types of armor and damage, as armor has coverage, toughness and weight, while there’s piercing, blunt, elemental, and magical damage.
+Several types of armor and damage, as armor has coverage, toughness and weight, while there's piercing, blunt, elemental, and magical damage.

 ### Smithing System